-Rigs for homogeneous bending of the IEAPs
+Rigs for homogeneous bending of the IEAP

 To overcome the limitations imposed by the previously existing measurement methods, two custom-made, previously unexampled bending rigs were constructed in this work.
 They are referred to as Test rig A and Test rig B in this thesis.
-These bending rigs are characterized by the capability of bending the IEAP motion sensors to large curvatures at high speed, while maintaining homogeneous bending curvature of the sensors at all times.
+These bending rigs are characterized by the capability of bending IEAP motion sensors to large curvatures at high speed, while maintaining homogeneous bending curvature of the sensors at all times.
 The main parameters of the bending rigs are compared in Table 4.
 The construction and working principles of the rigs A and B are given in detail in papers I and II, respectively.